matthew-brett/curious-git/curious_remotes.rst

 .. prizerun::

-    # The hash of the current commit on the "master" branch
+    # The hash of the current commit on the "main" branch
-    git rev-parse master
+    git rev-parse main

 .. prizevar:: new-commit

-    git rev-parse master
+    git rev-parse main

 .. prizevar:: sha_fname